marosmars/pnda-quickstart/guide/guide.md

 # Local development with PNDA
 This blog outlines an approach for developing applications on top of a locally deployed "PNDA like" platform.
-It is especially useful for local development and initial testing.
-Without having to dedicate resources for a full-blown PNDA deployment.
+It is especially useful for local development and initial testing if you don’t have access to either the hardware or AWS resources needed for a full PNDA deployment.

 "PNDA like" means that a subset of tools that are used in PNDA are deployed in a single VM as docker containers.